itopia-inc/spaces-cli/README.md

 # Build from source

-If you'd prefer to build your executable from source, clone this repo and run the following commands inside it:
+If you'd prefer to build your executable from source, first ensure that you have Node.js v14 and npm v7+ installed.
+Then, clone this repo and run the following commands inside it:

 ```sh
 $ npm install